ibm-cloud-docs/vmwaresolutions/archiref/openshift-runbook/vcs-openshift-runbook-nsxdlr.md

 # OpenShift NSX DLR configuration
 {: #openshift-runbook-runbook-nsxdlr-intro}

-The NSX distributed logical router is used to support the OpenShift 4.7 environment.
+The NSX distributed logical router is used to support the {{site.data.keyword.redhat_openshift_full}} 4.7 environment.
 To use this information, you must understand how to create these components and add the configuration.

 Review [Add a Distributed Logical Router](https://docs.vmware.com/en/VMware-NSX-Data-Center-for-vSphere/6.4/com.vmware.nsx.admin.doc/GUID-A20103B0-ABA1-4884-8EC3-287874E23181.html){: external}.
 PowerNSX commands are provided if you would want to use this method.